sveneisenschmidt/n8n-openai-bridge/README.md

 ### What this means:

-- ✅ You can use, modify, and distribute this software freely
+- OK You can use, modify, and distribute this software freely
-- ✅ You must share your modifications under the same license
+- OK You must share your modifications under the same license
-- ✅ If you run a modified version as a web service, you must make the source code available
+- OK If you run a modified version as a web service, you must make the source code available
-- ✅ Original author attribution is required
+- OK Original author attribution is required

 See the [LICENSE](LICENSE) file for full details.